nitingit7/Matplotlibcpp.h/README.md

 Open command prompt and change directry to the directory where you have downloaded main.cpp (cpp file name) and matplotlibcpp.h (REMEMBER BOTH MAIN.CPP[CPP FILE NAME] AND MATPLOTLIBCPP.H SHOULD BE IN SAME DIRECTORY).

-Compile the main.cpp using command prompt using g++ and include python, numpy and matplotlib libraries.(for more detail check the "Location" and Example_of_location files)
+Compile the main.cpp (cpp file name) using command prompt and include python, numpy and matplotlib libraries.(for more detail check the "Location" and Example_of_location files)

 Then a file .exe will create on same directory where your command prompt set.